vegawidget/vegawidget/data-raw/htmlwidgets.md

 ## Vegawidget files

-We have a couple of files to copy from our templates directory.
+Here, we have copy some files from our templates directory.

 ``` r
 file_copy(